brenomfviana/learn-rust/README.md

 # learn-rust

-This repository has some projects made during my learning of Rust lang.
+This repository has some projects I made during my learning of Rust lang.